ont-app/sparql-client/README.md

 >
 ```

-The standard clojure data structures should be handled
+The standard clojure data structures should already be handled
-automatically.
-Custom datatypes need to have handlers in the atoms
+by transit.
+Custom datatypes need to have handlers defined in the atoms
 `client/transit-read-handlers` and `client/transit-write-handlers`.

 Here's the transit-write-handler for LangStr: